YashMarmat/Mini-Discord/readme.md

           },
       ]

-* Now, Place a templates folder at the root level of your project.
+* Now, Place two folders at the root level of your project namely "templates" and "static".

 ### Models

 * In this application we will keep a record or two things: Rooms and Message.

-* Room_Model
+* Room_Model (here: chat/models.py)

       from django.contrib.auth.models import User
       from django.db import models